Migdalo/writeups/2017-labyrenth/threat-1/README.md

 reddit�;Gll1eAsAAQToAwAABOgDAABQSwUGAAAAcom
 google�/AAEAAQBOAAAAawAAAAAAcoin

 These looked like encoded domain names.
 More information about them is available here: [Domain names - Implementation and specification](https://tools.ietf.org/html/rfc1035).
-The domain names seem follow a pattern: number of characters, characters, pointer to the next number of characters, base64 encoded string, number of characters, characters and finally a terminator.
-The last domain name has a second sequence of number of characters and characters before the terminator.
+The domain names seemed to follow a pattern: number of characters, characters, pointer to the next number of characters, base64 encoded string, number of characters, characters and finally a terminator.
+The last domain name had a second sequence of number of characters and characters before the terminator.

 Finally, I wrote the following code to extract the base64 encoded parts from the packets, append them together and decode the result.
 The decoded result looked like a zip file so, I saved it to a file.